 Injured in a Car Accident in St. Louis, Missouri?
 The Dixon Injury Firm Can Help!

 After the accident, you could be dealing with serious injuries, doctor’s appointments, and mounting medical bills.
 If you are unable to work while you recover, you could find yourself facing significant financial hardships.
 An attorney can help you file a claim against the at-fault motorist’s insurance provider and seek fair financial compensation for your damages.

 At The Dixon Injury Firm, we proudly represent clients in St. Louis, the Metro East area, throughout Missouri.
-Our team of St. Louis car accident lawyers has the experience, resources, and skill to effectively navigate the legal system on your behalf.
+Our team of St. Louis personal injury attorneys has the experience, resources, and skill to effectively navigate the legal system on your behalf.
 The liable insurance company may try to dispute or deny your claim by alleging that you were the one to blame for the accident.
 But our firm knows how to fight back—with experience in insurance defense, our attorneys know the tactics insurers employ, and we know how to aggressively defend your rights.

 We provide counsel for cases involving:

 - Car accidents